 We just float along, reacting to our environment and external factors.
 We blindly follow impulses and desires that cause us to eat too much, spend too much, and not pay attention to others.

 We spend our time being scared because we blindly accept politicians statements as truth, and the minute we feel bored we turn to the fridge or the television.
 We take the path of least resistance and wonder why life is getting more and more difficult.

 I fall victim to the same nonsense.
 I’ve watched like 18 episode of Game of Thrones recently.
 That’s 18 hours of my life!
 I’m literally going around my apartment telling Kels things like “What’s dead may never die” and “I’m going to have a lie down.”

 This is naturally what we default to in our twenties because there is no longer a script for us to follow.
 We’re so used to following instructions from others that we don’t know how to create our own; leaving us feeling confused about “What’s next?”
-We simply kept moving on up to the next grade: 9th grade, 10th grade, 1tth, college, etc. We cleaned our room when we were told.
+We simply kept moving on up to the next grade: 9th grade, 10th grade, 11th, etc. We cleaned our room when we were told.
 We ate dinner when it was cooked.
 We did the homework assigned.

 Now, there is no more script.
 There is no-one telling us what to do.
 But rather than consciously deciding what the next steps are, we default to drifting.
 We react to life rather than causing life to react to us.